 with

-\textbf{where $H_{\bm{\theta}}(\bm{\hat{y}}_n)$ represents the temporal concatenation of quadratic models, which can be utilized to predict motions. $\bm{\theta}$ denotes the polynomial coefficient collection between different quadratic models. $\otimes$ represents the temporal concatenation instead of linear combination in general matrix multiplication. $\bm{Y}$ contains the individual regressed motions.} It is noted that the above formulation releases the constraint of velocity and acceleration and achieves the connection of multi-stage quadratic models. \textbf{The empirical regression equation could be trained as:}
+{where $H_{\bm{\theta}}(\bm{\hat{y}}_n)$ represents the temporal concatenation of quadratic models, which can be utilized to predict motions. $\bm{\theta}$ denotes the polynomial coefficient collection between different quadratic models. $\otimes$ represents the temporal concatenation instead of linear combination in general matrix multiplication. $\bm{Y}$ contains the individual regressed motions.} It is noted that the above formulation releases the constraint of velocity and acceleration and achieves the connection of the multi-stage quadratic models. {Furthermore, the empirical model could be trained with forward and backward regression:}

-\textbf{with}
+{with}

-\textbf{where $\bm{\hat{\theta}'}$ and $\bm{\hat{\theta}}$ denote the collection of predicted and regressed polynomial coefficient. $\bm{\hat{Y}'}$ and $\bm{\hat{Y}}$ denote the predicted motions collection and the second-order regressed motion sequence. }$\hat{\bm{M}}_{f}$ and $\hat{\bm{M}}_{b}$ respectively denote the forward and backward regressed motions in a minimal unilateral neighborhood of the intermediate moment.
+{where $\bm{\hat{\theta}}$ which contains $[\hat{\theta}_{f},\hat{\theta}_{b}]$ denotes the collection of bidirectional regressed polynomial coefficients. $\bm{\hat{Y}}$ denotes the second-order regressed motion sequence.} $\hat{\bm{M}}_{f}$ and $\hat{\bm{M}}_{b}$ denote the forward and backward regressed motions, respectively, in a minimal unilateral neighborhood of the intermediate moment.
 The intermediate instantaneous motion obtained in Eq.\ref{eq11} cannot be directly transformed into the visual location of the final frame.
-Consequently, the visual movement offset $\Delta\hat{I}_0$ needs to be inferred from the most adjacent frames $I_{-1}$ and $I_1$, as:
+Consequently, the visual movement offset $\Delta\hat{I}_0$ needs to be inferred from the most adjacent frames $I_{-1}$ and $I_1$, as follows:

-where $\hat{\theta}_{f}$ and $\hat{\theta}_{b}$ denote the predicted polynomial coefficients for forward and backward motions. $\varphi$ means the warping operation on the reference frame illustrated in Eq.\ref{eq1}.
+where $\hat{\theta}_{f}$ and $\hat{\theta}_{b}$ denote the predicted polynomial coefficients for forward and backward motions. $\varphi$ indicates the warping operation on the reference frame illustrated in Eq.\ref{eq1}.
 The current predicted frame $\tilde{I}_{0}$ can be incorporated to make up the limitation of long-term dynamics dependency, as:

-where $\Delta\hat{I}_0$ means the visual movement offset, and $\hat{I}_0$ denotes the basic synthesis frame in Eq.\ref{eq2}.
+where $\Delta\hat{I}_0$ indicates the visual movement offset, and $\hat{I}_0$ denotes the basic synthesis frame in Eq.\ref{eq2}.